Explaining UTPR and the Pillar Two Framework

 Sec.
 899 would have increased withholding rates for foreign-parented companies and would have imposed upon them a super BEAT.
 This effort, if included in the final bill, would have exponentially increased tax rates for U.S. subsidiaries of foreign-parented companies and would have resulted in a loss of American jobs, economic growth, and investment in the U.S.

-Congressional republicans ultimately removed Sec.
+Congressional Republicans ultimately removed Sec.
 899 from the OBBBA after negotiations resulted in a commitment from G-7 countries to permit a side-by-side system that exempts U.S.-parented companies from the IIR and UTPR, and works toward a solution regarding Pillar Two treatment of non-refundable tax credits.

 Pillar Two Post-OBBBA